 Another really creative way to stand out during networking events is to have a pocket portfolio.
 This is another variation on business cards and postcards (so all you’ll need is to use a Word template for either of those two to start) What makes a pocket portfolio unique is that you will break down your offers into different groups or categories and feature them on different postcards.

 Let’s say that you’re a photographer, you can create a pocket portfolio that contains a postcard all about senior pictures and another postcard that has wedding pictures and still another with family holiday portraits.
-This way when you’re speaking with a prospect or referral partner at a networking event, you can fan out all of the different offers that you have and they can choose the ones they would be most interested in.
+This way when you’re speaking with a prospect or

 To create your own pocket portfolio, simply write down all of the different offers you’d like to feature to an audience and on one side of the postcard put a beautiful image of your product or service and on the back of the postcard, describe the packages and LIST prices (remember you have gift certificates and coupons you can hand out).